 Do you remember Tom Corley’s ‘Rich Habits’?
 I introduced you to him back in March.
 He did a study looking at the differences between rich and poor people and has summarised his findings in his book ‘Rich Habits Poor Habits’.

 So far we have looked at the following habits:

 Number Ten – being master of your emotions.
 I advised that in order to do this you may want to try meditation, which I have found to be helpful in enabling me to remain calm and take the problems that life throws at me in my stride.

 Number Four– exercising and eating healthily – if you are a regular reader of ‘A Simple Life’ you will know that this is one of the things that I try to promote.
 Tom Corley found that this is also a priority for the rich people in his study.

 Number One – how to assess your habits and turn poor habits into rich habits.
-I should really have started with this one.
-I listened to Tom Corley being interviewed on the Afford Anything podcast again today, just to remind myself of some of the things that he is saying.
-He talked about the importance of becoming aware of your habits.
-He said that many of us have bad habits, but we don’t realise it.
-Before we make any changes we need to spend time assessing our habits and then think how we can change our bad habits into good habits.
+Before you make any changes you need to spend time assessing your habits and then think how you can change your bad habits into good habits.

 Number Two – defining dreams and creating goals around those dreams – this is basic goal setting.
 Taking a long term goal and breaking it down into daily habits in order to achieve that goal.